-- Workers' expectations of privacy.
-On this point, the Draft Guidance makes clear that workers' expectations of privacy need to be considered by employers.
-For example, it states that workers' expectations of privacy will be significantly higher at home or outside of the office, and that this needs to be factored into employers' DPIAs, where relevant.
-The Draft Guidance also notes that employers "should consider that workers base their expectations of privacy on practice as well as policy."
-Employers should therefore be careful of trying to rely on a policy that is not strictly enforced to justify carrying out monitoring.
-For example, if an employer has a policy which imposes a ban on personal calls but, in practice, a limited number of personal calls are overlooked, the employer cannot rely on the policy to justify carrying out monitoring of phone usage. - Risk of bias and discrimination.
-Where monitoring results in processing which causes bias or discrimination, the Draft Guidance makes clear that employers will also be infringing the UK GDPR principle of fairness.
-The Draft Guidance emphasises that there is a particular risk of discrimination where AI and/or biometric recognition technologies are used.
-For example, multiple published studies have shown that facial recognition works less reliability for some demographic groups.
-Employers wishing to use such systems must assess and mitigate the bias in the system, for example checking that the facial recognition system that they intend to use is suitable for the groups of individuals they plan to use it on.
-Facial recognition is clearly a key area of focus for the ICO.
-On 26 October, the regulator issued a warning to organisations about the potential for systematic bias and discrimination in the use of "immature" emotion analysis technologies, citing, as an example, the monitoring of the physical health of workers via wearable screening tools.
+Where monitoring results in processing which causes bias or discrimination, the Guidance makes clear that employers are likely to breach the UK GDPR principle of fairness.
+The Guidance emphasises that there is a risk of discrimination where biometric recognition technologies are used.
+For example, there is a risk that facial recognition works less reliability for some demographic groups.
+Employers wishing to use such systems must assess and mitigate the bias in the system, for example checking that the facial recognition system that they intend to use is suitable for the groups of individuals whose information it will capture.
+Biometric technologies seem to be a key area of focus for the ICO.
+On 26 October 2022, the regulator issued a warning to organisations about the potential for systematic bias and discrimination in the use of "immature" emotion analysis technologies, citing, as an example, the monitoring of the physical health of workers via wearable screening tools.
 Emotion analysis technologies process data such as gaze tracking, sentiment analysis, facial movements, gait analysis, heartbeats facial expression and skin moisture.
-The warning makes clear that the ICO will be investigating organisations that do not act responsibly when using such technologies.
-Further, the use of data gathered in this way as the basis for disciplinary or other action against employees also risks employment related claims, for example, unfair dismissal or claims under the Equality Act 2010, with the Draft Guidance serving to highlight the potential unfairness of relying on data which may be inherently biased.
+The warning stated that the ICO will investigate organisations that do not act responsibly when using such technologies.
+Further, the use of data gathered in this way as the basis for disciplinary or other action against employees also risks employment related claims, for example, unfair dismissal or claims under the Equality Act 2010, with the Guidance serving to highlight the potential unfairness of relying on data which may be inherently biased.